donomii/authentigate/README.md

 # Integration

-Rather than relaying the entire request from client to microservice, authentigate creates a new request, and only copies what is necessary.
-It also adds four HTTP headers: authentigate-id, authentigate-token, authentigate-base-url, authentigate-top-url.
+Rather than relaying the entire request from client to microservice, authentigate creates a new request, and only copies what is necessary for the request.

-Rather than relaying the entire request, authentigate creates a new request, and only copies what is necessary for the request.
 It also adds four HTTP header fields: authentigate-id, authentigate-token, authentigate-base-url, authentigate-top-url.
 You can use these in your program to find out which user is logged in, and how to generate links that work with authentigate.

 ## authentigate-id